 Mirepoix Vegetable Stock

-Mirepoix vegetable stock, as the name suggests, starts with the traditional three mirepoix ingredients, onions, celery and carrots which gives a full rounded flavor and is perfect for a wide array of soups, sauces, sauteed greens, and all sorts of rice and grain dishes.
+Mirepoix vegetable stock, as the name suggests, starts with the traditional three classic mirepoix ingredients, onions, celery and carrots which gives a full rounded flavor and is perfect for a wide array of soups, sauces, sauteed greens, and all sorts of rice and grain dishes.

 The Vegetables for Mirepoix Vegetable Stock